RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ## REST API
-In this release we needed to create a REST API
+In this release we needed to create a REST API.

 All UI-views does not use `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.